-Since 1998 Echidna Walkabout has been actively researching and monitoring hundreds of wild koalas.
+In 1998 Echidna Walkabout began actively researching and monitoring hundreds of wild koalas.

 Koala Research : every wild koala we encounter has their nose pattern recorded in both photographic and diagrammatic form.
 They are named, and monitored for as long as they live in our research area. [more about koala research]